 - Can Alomar Urban Luxury Retreat

-How to spend 3 days before you cruise from Palma de Mallorca
+How to spend 3 days before your cruise from Palma de Mallorca

 Palma has one of Europe’s best historical quarters.
-It’s a compact city, a maze of shops, cafes, restaurants, striking architecture and palaces.
+It’s a compact city, a maze of shops, cafes, restaurants, striking architecture, and palaces.
 Spreading out to the marina and the surrounding beaches.
-A few days here before you cruise from Palma will feel like a mini holiday in itself, even before you climb aboard your cruise ship.
+A few days here before your cruise from Palma will feel like a mini holiday, even before you climb aboard your cruise ship.